Within-Dataset Disclosure Risk for Differential Privacy: Related Work

-\mypar{Customizing Privacy} Variants of DP have been proposed that allow individuals to specify their own privacy requirements. \citeauthor{jorgensen2015conservative}~\cite{jorgensen2015conservative} proposes Personalized Differential Privacy in which each individual specifies their own privacy preferences instead of using a global privacy loss budget.
-Since choosing a numerical privacy preference value is challenging for typical users, the authors recommended associating suitable privacy preference values to different groups (\eg low/medium/high privacy). \citeauthor{he2014blowfish}~\cite{he2014blowfish} proposes Blowfish Privacy in which in addition to specifying $\epsilon$, individuals specify their privacy policies consisting of secrets, \ie information that must be kept secret about the individuals, and constraints, \ie information that may be known publicly and exploited by adversaries.
-Both works attempt to define the granularity of privacy protection on the individual level but put the burden on the users to specify their privacy preferences.
-Instead, \emph{RDR is interpretable, and controllers can directly specify their privacy preferences over the within-dataset individuals in terms of their RDRs}.
+\mypar{Customizing Privacy} Variants of DP have been proposed that allow individuals to specify their own privacy preferences. \citeauthor{jorgensen2015conservative}~\cite{jorgensen2015conservative} proposes Personalized Differential Privacy, in which each within-dataset individual specifies their own privacy preference value instead of using a global privacy loss budget. \citeauthor{he2014blowfish}~\cite{he2014blowfish} proposes Blowfish Privacy, in which data publishers specify their privacy policies in addition to specifying $\epsilon$.
+Both works extend the standard differential privacy framework and require individuals to define their privacy preferences.
+Instead, \emph{RDR is only used by data controllers, who are responsible for protecting individuals' data and they can now express their privacy preferences in terms of RDRs.}.